lauzingaretti/DeepAFS/README.md

 See [requirements.txt](https://github.com/lauzingaretti/DeepAFS/blob/master/requirements.txt).

 ### Installation
+Clone this repository, install requirements.txt
+Open bash, go to the  main repository folder and run the following command:

+      pip install -r requirements.txt

-Clone this repository and in python run:
+then in python run:

       from Src import load_image
       from Src import scanIm